cyclus/cyclus.github.com/source/cep/cep20.rst

 step, it is necessary to involve all agents in that interaction.
 Accordingly it is necessary that there be an ordering between these two key types of events, deviating slightly from Law's description of fixed-increment time advance.
-Specifically, any agent that exists in a given time step should be included in the resource exchange.
+Specifically, we want to preserve the following invariant: *any agent that exists in a given time step should be included in the resource exchange, or, equivalently, experience the entire time step execution stack*.

-This leads to the following ordering of time step execution:
+This leads to the following ordering, or *phases*, of time step execution:

 * agents enter simulation
 * agents respond to current simulation state